Ishabdullah/codey/README_v2.md

 > **Architecture:** Local Multi-Model Orchestration
 > **Focus:** Privacy, Zero-Cloud Dependency, Efficiency

 Codey is a command-line AI software engineer designed to run **entirely on your local machine**.
-Unlike cloud-based assistants, Codey keeps your code private and works offline.
-It is specifically architected for standard consumer hardware (CPUs), prioritizing system stability and memory management over raw speed.

----
+Unlike cloud-based assistants that rely on massive server farms, Codey runs on standard consumer hardware.
+It maintains complete data privacy by ensuring no code or telemetry ever leaves your machine.

+## Design Philosophy

+Codey is built upon three core principles regarding local AI execution:

+1.  **CPU-First by Design:** Codey is not a GPU-native application that merely tolerates CPUs.
+It is engineered specifically for the latency and bandwidth constraints of system RAM and CPU inference.
+2.  **Stability Over Speed:** On local hardware, aggressive resource usage leads to system instability.
+Codey strictly budgets memory and prioritizes system responsiveness over raw token generation speed.
+3.  **Iterative Correctness:** Codey favors iterative improvement over one-shot generation.
+Given the constraints of 7B parameter models, reliability is achieved by breaking complex tasks into smaller, verifiable steps rather than attempting complex architecture in a single pass.

-## ⚡ Capability Reality Check
+## Capability Reality Check

-### What Codey DOES
+### What Codey Does
-*   **Runs Locally:** No API keys, no monthly fees, no data egress.
+*   **Runs Locally:** Operates without API keys, monthly fees, or data egress.
-*   **Edits Code:** Can read, analyze, and modify files in your workspace.
+*   **Edits Code:** Reads, analyzes, and modifies files directly in the workspace.
-*   **Plans Tasks:** Breaks down complex instructions ("create a react app") into steps.
+*   **Plans Tasks:** Decomposes complex instructions (e.g., "create a react app") into executable steps.
 *   **Manages Git:** Handles commits, status checks, and history.
-*   **Optimizes Resources:** strictly manages RAM usage to prevent system slowdowns.
+*   **Optimizes Resources:** Enforces strict RAM budgeting to prevent operating system slowdowns.

-### What Codey IS NOT
+### What Codey Is Not
-*   **Instant:** On a CPU, "thinking" takes time.
-Generating a complex function might take 30-60 seconds.
+*   **Instant:** On a CPU, inference takes time.
+Generating a complex function requires patience (often 30-60 seconds).
-*   **A Supercomputer:** It uses 7B parameter models.
-It is competent at junior-to-mid-level tasks but will not architect a microservices backend in one shot.
+*   **A Supercomputer:** It utilizes 7B parameter models.
+It is competent at junior-to-mid-level tasks but will not architect microservices backends in a single prompt.
-*   **Magic:** It relies on clear instructions and context.
+*   **Magic:** It relies on clear instructions, established context, and iterative refinement.

----
+### Self-Awareness Boundaries
+Codey operates within strict confidence and capability limits.
+It is designed to:
+*   Explicitly report when a task exceeds its context window or logical capabilities.
+*   Treat guessing and hallucination as critical failures, not features.
+*   Request narrower scope or clarification rather than attempting low-confidence generation.

-## 🏗 System Architecture
+## System Architecture

-Codey uses a **Split-Brain Architecture** to balance speed and intelligence:
+Codey uses a Split-Brain Architecture to balance latency and intelligence:

 1.  **The Reflex Layer (Router):**
-    *   **Model:** FunctionGemma 270M (Tiny, Fast)
+    *   **Model:** FunctionGemma 270M
-    *   **Role:** Instantly decides if your request is a simple tool command (`git status`), a question, or a coding task.
+    *   **Role:** Instantly classifies requests as simple tool commands, questions, or coding tasks.
-    *   **Latency:** < 1 second.
+    *   **Latency:** Sub-second.

 2.  **The Deep Layer (Coder):**
-    *   **Model:** Qwen2.5-Coder 7B (State-of-the-art for size)
+    *   **Model:** Qwen2.5-Coder 7B
     *   **Role:** Handles complex code generation, refactoring, and logic.
-    *   **Latency:** Loaded on-demand.
-5-30 seconds to generate.
+    *   **Latency:** Loaded on-demand (5-30 seconds).

 3.  **Lifecycle Manager:**
     *   Actively manages RAM.
-If you have a 6GB limit, Codey ensures it unloads idle models before loading new ones to prevent crashing your OS.
+If a memory limit is set (e.g., 6GB), Codey ensures idle models are unloaded before new ones are initialized to maintain system stability.

----

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 *   **OS:** Linux / macOS / WSL2